Rectovaginal and anovaginal fistulas

 - Thompson JD.
 Relaxed vaginal outlet, rectocele, fecal incontinence, and rectovaginal fistula.
 In: TeLinde's Operative Gynecology, 7th ed, Thompson JD, Rock JA (Eds), JB Lippincott, Philadelphia 1992. p.941.

-- Baden, WF, Walker, T (eds).
-Fundamentals, symptoms, and classification. p.
-9. In Surgical Repair of Vaginal Defects.
-JB Lippincott, Philadelphia, 1992.
+- Fundamentals, symptoms, and classification.
+In: Surgical Repair of Vaginal Defects, Baden WF, Walker T (Eds), Lippincott, Philadelphia 1992. p.9.

 - Whiteford MH, Kilkenny J 3rd, Hyman N, et al. Practice parameters for the treatment of perianal abscess and fistula-in-ano (revised).
 Dis Colon Rectum 2005; 48:1337.